Evidence-based AML & KYC investigation platform

 No. Deepheem does not replace name-matching or sanctions screening tools.
 It replaces the manual regulatory research you do after a screening hit — building the evidentiary basis for your EDD file, adverse media review, or regulatory risk assessment.
 Use Deepheem to structure the investigation; document it in your compliance system.

 Sources are grouped by jurisdiction.
-UK: FCA enforcement records and Final Notices, Money Laundering Regulations 2017, FCA Financial Crime Guide, JMLSG guidance, FATF recommendations, Companies House filings, BAILII case law, legislation.gov.uk.
+UK: FCA enforcement records and Final Notices, Money Laundering Regulations 2017, FCA Financial Crime Guide, JMLSG guidance, FATF recommendations, Companies House filings, legislation.gov.uk.
 US: FinCEN advisories and SARs guidance, SEC enforcement, OFAC sanctions guidance, Federal Register rule-making, FFIEC BSA/AML Examination Manual, DOJ enforcement.
 Nigeria: CBN AML/CFT Regulations and circulars, EFCC enforcement, Money Laundering Prevention and Prohibition Act 2022 (MLPA 2022), CAC filings.
 Every source is classified by authority type — Regulatory Authority, Official Legislation, Government Source, or Secondary Commentary.

 Deepheem output provides a structured, evidence-assessed regulatory research report suitable as a research input to your EDD or compliance process.
 All findings cite the specific retrieved source.
 You should review and apply professional judgment before including findings in a compliance file or regulatory submission.